kyleqbui/super_galaxy/README.md

 # Website Coding Challenge

-I am developing an interactive website from scratch with DevOps practices in less than 48 hours for my dream job.
+I am developing an interactive website from scratch with DevOps practices in less than 48 hours for a dream job.

 ## Concept